 See Related: Beautiful Springs in Florida to Visit

 31. St. Petersburg, Florida

-Most people who say they are not fans of Florida consider St. Petersburg to be the one exception to the Florida-is-weird rule.
-This small city on the Gulf of Mexico is different from anywhere else in the state because of its artsy vibe and beautiful, Spanish-influenced architecture.
+Most people who say they are not fans of Florida consider St. Petersburg the one exception to the Florida-is-weird rule.
+This small city on the Gulf of Mexico differs from anywhere else in the state because of its artsy vibe and beautiful, Spanish-influenced architecture.

-There are plenty of outdoor activities in this area as well including the Boyd Hill Nature Preserve, the Weedon Island Preserve, Sawgrass Lake Park, and the small-but-amazing Sunken Gardens that was built in the 1930s.
+There are plenty of outdoor activities in this area, including the Boyd Hill Nature Preserve, the Weedon Island Preserve, Sawgrass Lake Park, and the small but amazing Sunken Gardens built in the 1930s.

 The energy in St. Petersburg is laid-back but hip and happening at the same time.
 You’ll never feel rushed in this city, but you’ll also never run out of fun and interesting things to do, either.

 Why not finish up a great day in St. Petersburg with a sunset cruise?
 This sunset cruise over the Gulf of Mexico is a great way to see the city from the water.

 I can’t decide where I want to go – how can I narrow my options for an East Coast vacation?

 We suggest you read this whole post and see which of our destinations most tickles your fancy!
 The East Coast trips listed here offer something for everyone.
 Make a list of the places that interest you, and then start researching flights and accommodations when you wish to go to see what is most affordable and doable for you.
 Remember, you have to pick one for now – you can always keep the others in mind for later!
 These East Coast vacation ideas aren’t going anywhere – they’re all waiting for you.